wavded/www/content/post/realtime-engines.md

 ### Module: primus

-The [primus](https://github.com/primus/primus) module wraps around several real-time frameworks, such as engine.io and sockjs, to prevent vender lock-in.
+The [primus](https://github.com/primus/primus) module wraps around several real-time frameworks, such as engine.io and sockjs, to prevent vendor lock-in.
 It includes a number of modules that add the functionality you need: channels (multiplexing), custom event emitters, rooms, etc.

 ## A fireside chat about real-time engines